Social Security, a cornerstone of American retirement security, is about to become available to millions more Americans.

 Originally proposed by Representative Garrett Graves (R-LA) in January, 2023, this bipartisan legislation has gained significant momentum in recent months.
 The House version of the bill (H.R.
 82 – Social Security Fairness Act of 2023) passed in November of this year with overwhelming support.

-Now, the Senate version of the bill, S.597 – Social Security Fairness Act, is currently awaiting a vote in Congress’s upper house, where it has also garnered bipartisan support, with 62 senators co-sponsoring the bill
+This week, the Senate version of the bill, S.597 – Social Security Fairness Act, passed in Congress’s upper house with a bipartisan 76-20 vote.

 Related: 10 Common Social Security Mistakes You Should Know